AliDariusKhan/AliDariusKhan.github.io/index.md

 ---
 ## [Click here to view my collection of solutions to problems in Theoretical Physics](./Theoretical_Physics.pdf).

 #### Solutions to problems from various fields of Theoretical Physics.
-The questions are taken mainly from Cambridge Part III Problem Sets, Durham Problem Sets and 'An Introduction to Quantum Field Theory' by Peskin & Schroeder.
 The problems are from the following fields:
 * Quantum Field Theory
 * Advanced Quantum Field Theory
 * Lie Algebras